 Introduction 1

 How to use this document 1

 Why do we have fire plans?
 1

 Content of the fire plans 1

 Describe local fire risk conditions 1

-Set out policy
+Set out policy 1

-Set out procedures
+Set out procedures 2

 Take Fire and Emergency's other requirements, agreements and policies into account 2

-Cover the entire area
+Cover the entire area 2

-Set out Fire and Emergency's fire control powers
+Set out Fire and Emergency's fire control powers 2

-Local area and zones
+Local area and zones 2

-Local area
+Local area 2

-Zones
+Zones 3

-Consultation
+Consultation 3

-Publish a notice
+Publish a notice 3

-Consider submissions
+Consider submissions 3

-Include a list of key stakeholders
+Include a list of key stakeholders 3

 Review and amendment 3

-4 Rs of emergency management
+4 Rs of emergency management 4

 Reduction 4

 Readiness

 Response

-Recovery 5
+Recovery

-Our commitment to working with Māori as tangata whenua 6
+Our commitment to working with Māori as tangata whenua

-National Framework for Fire Control 6
+National Framework for Fire Control

-Our policies 7
+Our policies

-Fire risk conditions 8
+Fire risk conditions

-Fire seasons 9
+Fire seasons

 Open fire seasons 10

+We still like to hear from you if you are lighting a large fire, e.g. for land management, so that we can share advice on how and when to light and use your fire safely.
+Go to our Fire Permit website.
+Select Lighting a fire in an open season and complete the address info or use the map.
+Once the address information updates and confirms an Open fire season, select the Notify Us of your fire button at the bottom of the screen and complete the form.
+10

+This also helps us manage notifications about your fire that might be made by members of the public

-Restricted fire seasons 10
+Restricted fire seasons

 Prohibited fire seasons 10

-Trigger thresholds for changing fire seasons 11
+Trigger thresholds for changing fire seasons

-Prohibiting fires in open air (section 52) 12
+Prohibiting fires in open air (section 52)

 Trigger thresholds for prohibiting fire in open air

-Restricting and prohibiting activities (section 52) 12
+Restricting and prohibiting activities (section 52)

 Trigger thresholds for restricting or prohibiting activities under section 52

-Activities and risk mitigation
+Activities and risk mitigation 13

-Forestry operations
+Forestry operations 13

-Powerline auto-reclosers
+Powerline auto-reclosers 14

 Hot works 14

-Retail fireworks and pyrotechnics
+Retail fireworks and pyrotechnics 14

 Communicating changes in fire seasons and restrictions or prohibitions 15

 Fire permits 16

 Council by-laws, regional plans, legal covenants, or restrictions

-When a permit is needed 16
+When a permit is needed

 Fire types 16

 Authorised fire types, descriptions and conditions in a restricted fire season 17

 Authorised fire types on public conservation land in a restricted fire season 19

-Authorised fire types, descriptions and conditions in a prohibited fire season 21

-Authorised fire types on public conservation land in a prohibited fire season 23

-Permits in prohibited fire seasons or during prohibitions under section 52 23

-Applying for a permit 23

-Assessment 23

-Mandatory conditions 24

-Firebreaks 25

-Fire hazard removal 25

-Reporting fire hazards 26

-Assessment of fire hazards 26

-Initial review 26

-Risk assessment matrix 26

-Outcomes from the fire hazard assessment 27

-Powers of entry 27

-Fire hazard removal notice (section 65) 28

-Imminent danger notice (section 68) 28

-Regulatory compliance 29

-Fire and Emergency's role 29

-Contact Fire and Emergency 29

-General enquiries and questions 29

-Lodge a complaint 29

-Fire hazards 29

-Local contacts for this plan 29

-Glossary

-Waikato Information 32

-Schedule of stakeholders 35

-National-level stakeholders 35

-Area-level and zone-level stakeholders 37

-Zone Information 41

-Coromandel Zone 41

-Thresholds 46

-Coromandel Zone Map 49

-Waikato Northern Zone 50

-Thresholds 55

-Waikato Northern Zone Map 57

-Waikato - Central North Island (CNI) Zone 58

-Thresholds 63

-Waikato Central North Island Zone Map

-Public Conservation Land and Additional Lands 66
+Authorised fire types, descriptions and conditions in a prohibited fire season 22

+Authorised fire types on public conservation land in a prohibited fire season 24

+Permits in prohibited fire seasons or during prohibitions under section 52

+Applying for a permit

+Assessment

+Mandatory conditions

+Firebreaks 26

+Fire hazard removal 26

+Reporting fire hazards 27

+Assessment of fire hazards 27

+Initial review 27

+Risk assessment matrix

+Outcomes from the fire hazard assessment

+Powers of entry

+Fire hazard removal notice (section 65)

+Imminent danger notice (section 68)

+Regulatory compliance 30

+Fire and Emergency's role 30

+Contact Fire and Emergency 31

+General enquiries and questions 31

+Lodge a complaint 31

+Fire hazards

+Local contacts for this plan 31

+Glossary 32

+Waikato Information 34

+Schedule of stakeholders 37

+National-level stakeholders 37

+Area-level and zone-level stakeholders 39

+Zone Information 43

+Coromandel Zones 43

+Thresholds 48

+Coromandel Zone Map 50

+Waikato Northern Zone 51

+Thresholds 56

+Northern Waikato Zone map 58

+Waikato - Central North Island (CNI) Zone

+Thresholds 64

+Waikato Central North Island Zone Map 66

+Public Conservation Land and Additional Lands

+Thresholds 68

+Public conservation land and additional lands map 69